wp-plugins/simple-flickr-photostream-widget/readme.txt

 == Changelog ==

+= 1.3.7 =
+* Fixed missing "T" in the curl timeout option added in 1.3.6.
+Thanks Chris.

 = 1.3.6 =
 * Added author_url and author_name tags for widget template
 * Added curl timeout when retreiving the data to not lock the page if Flickr is down.